2019 Parapan American Games on CBC: Para Badminton Men / Women / Mix - Morning Session | CBC Sports

 2019 Parapan American Games on CBC: Para Badminton Men / Women / Mix - Morning Session

-Watch the morning session of Men's, Women's and Mixed Badminton from the Parapan Am Games in Lima, Peru
+Watch the afternoon session of Men's, Women's and Mixed Badminton from the Parapan Am Games in Lima, Peru

 Social Sharing

-Watch the morning session of Men's, Women's and Mixed Badminton from the Parapan Am Games in Lima, Peru 0:00
+Watch the afternoon session of Men's, Women's and Mixed Badminton from the Parapan Am Games in Lima, Peru 0:00

 CBC's Journalistic Standards and Practices